Two-component Polyurethane Adhesives

 Polyurethane bi-component adhesives are mainly used for liquefied natural gas tankers.
 These adhesives are used for insulation layers.
 Their outstanding versatility and easy adjustment of mechanical properties make them ideal for this application.
 They are resistant to cryogenic temperatures of -170°C.

-XPU 18045 An/B is a flexible two-component polyurethane adhesive which can cure at ambient temperature or with heating.
-It is particularly adapted as a solution regarding technical requirements of structural bonding supporting cryogenic conditions.
+XPU 18045 An/B is a flexible two component polyurethane adhesive which can cure at ambient temperature or with heating.
+It is particularly adapted as solution regarding technical requirements of structural bonding supporting cryogenic conditions.

-Why use a 3-part polyurethane adhesive instead of a 2-part polyurethane adhesive in sandwich panels?
+Why use PU3K instead of PU2K in sandwich panels?

 PU3K consists of 3-components with different reactivity: 2 components A (two resins with different reactivities), and one component B (hardener).
 An automatic system ensures ideal proportions when mixing these three components, so the reactivity of the adhesive can be regulated.
 PU3K is widely used for sandwich panels.
 It solves problems of open time control, which PU2K cannot solve.
 Indeed, the issue of PU2K for buildings is the dependence on panel temperature, shed temperature, humidity, etc.

-What are the differences in terms of applications of solvent-based 2KPU compared to solvent-free 2-part polyurethane adhesive in flexible lamination?
+What are the differences in terms of applications of solvent-based 2KPU compared to solvent-free 2KPU in flexible lamination?

 - For the PU2K solvent range, we use an engraved cylinder to apply the adhesive on the first substrate.
 This cylinder rotates in a solvent glue bath at room temperature.
 The filling of the engravings is done by capillarity.
 Then it is heated in an oven to evaporate the solvent before laminating the second substrate.